PODCAST: Are Germaphobes Right to Be So Worried?Nov. 1, 2022

 ZACH: Gotcha.
 Now, we've mentioned washing your hands a couple of times.
 Now, let's take a step back and talk about the best amount of time or procedure to wash your hands, because it's something that we all do.
 Like when we were kids, you know, when you go home, your mom's like, “Hey, wash your hands before you do anything once you come home.”
 Which is great advice.
 Shout out to all the parents out there that have their kids wash their hands when they get home.
 But you get older and maybe you're in a hurry and you start forming bad habits about washing your hands.
 It maybe becomes such a preprogramed thing that you don't really think about it.
 And if you could maybe almost step us through like the procedure — if that's the right term — and then also how long you should be washing your hands for?

 DR. DREWS: Yeah, that's a great question.
 So, you want to start with obviously clean running water.
-It doesn't have to be hot, it's clean.
+It doesn't have to be hot, as long as it's clean.
 And, so, you'll get both of your hands wet.
 Then you want to use, you know, anti-microbial soap and make sure that you get a good lather.
-So, you're going to rub your hands together and make sure that you cover the surfaces of your hands to really work up a good foamy lather.
+So, you're going to rub your hands together and make sure that you cover all of the surfaces of your hands to really work up a good foamy lather.
 And time is important.
 And, so, this is not something we can just rush through.
-You need to really wash them and continue to rub them together and against the surfaces for 20 seconds.
-And a good rule of thumb that we say so is that, you know, to hit 20 seconds is to kind of sing the Happy Birthday song all the way from the beginning to the end two times, and that's generally about 20 seconds.
+You need to really wash them and continue to rub them together and against all of the surfaces for 20 seconds.
+And a good rule of thumb that we say so is that, you know, to hit 20 seconds is to kind of hum or sing the Happy Birthday song all the way from the beginning to the end two times, and that's generally about 20 seconds.
 Then you want to go ahead and rinse all of that off and then use a clean towel or one of those air dryers to get your hands good and dry.

 ZACH: Okay.
 Okay.
 Is there a reason why they have hand sanitizers outside of restrooms?
 I feel like that's redundant and sometimes sends the wrong message, because it's like I didn't wash my hands, I'll just grab some hand sanitizer on the way out.